-Malicious advertisement, generally known as malvertising, is a tactic that attempts to distribute malware through online advertisements.
-It typically involves cybercriminals injecting infected ads into legitimate advertising networks that get displayed on websites we trust.
+Malicious advertisement is a tactic that attempts to distribute malware through online advertisements.
+It typically involves cybercriminals injecting infected ads into legitimate advertising networks displayed on websites we trust.
 While some malicious ads require you to click on them to get infected, others can infect you automatically as soon as the page loads.

-You may be thinking you managed to find a movie, song, or software for free, when in reality you fell for a bait that downloads malware to your computer.
+You may think you found a movie, song, or software for free, but in reality, you fell for bait that downloads malware to your computer.

 While apps available on an official app store are usually safe, some come from less legitimate sources that can contain malware.

 How Can I Tell If My Computer Has a Malware Infection?

 If you notice that your computer is acting strange, there’s a possibility it has been infected with malware.
 Here are the most common signs that malware has compromised your system.

 If your operating system and other programs take a while to startup, it indicates that your system might be infected by malware.
 This is especially true if you recently installed a program, you are unfamiliar with.

 If your computer crashes regularly, it may be a malware infection.
 Known as the blue screen of death (BSOD) – it’s a common indicator a malware is causing trouble behind the scenes.

 If your hard drive is working excessively when no other programs are running, you should scan your system for malware.
 Similarly, if you see unrecognized changes or files generated on your computer, this can indicate a malware infection.